rebassjs/rebass/docs/NOTES.md

 ---

-- Look into context style wrapper
+- Look into context style wrapper or util
 - Consider `color` and `backgroundColor` props for semantic color components (Message, Badge, Panel, etc)